skaminp/mpv-scripts/dynamic_bcspline/README.md

-# dynamic_bcspline.lua
+# dynamic-bcspline

 ## Instructions

-The recommended `mpv.conf` options for this script are as follows.
+The recommended `mpv.conf` options are as follows.

 ```
 correct-downscaling